luisleon90/dbt_snowflake_summit_hol_2026/README.md

 ### 2.5 Save and Commit Changes

-1. Locate the **Git Integration button** in the top-left corner of dbt Platform
+1. Locate the **Git Integration button** in the top-left corner of dbt platform
 2. Click the **Git Integration button** to commit and sync your changes
 3. Follow the prompts to commit your work
 4. Click to open a pull request in GitHub